jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Growing hate is a terrible and worrying trend._

-The answer to the hate between ideologies of the old philosophy is to upgrade our philosophy.
-Sadly, in history, upgrading doesn't happen until old ideologies kill each other off.
+The answer to hateful ideologies is to upgrade our philosophy.
+Sadly, in history, upgrading happens when old ideologies kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
-Fought during the Science Age (1543-1687) between the kingdoms of Europe, when its rich nobility still justified their rule using the Medieval Age (500-1400) philosophy of "nobles divine right to rule."
+Fought during the Science Age between the kingdoms of Europe, when its rich nobility still justified their rule using the Medieval Age philosophy of "nobles divine right to rule."

-When science empowered Main Street to demand a better life, the ruling philosophy only had two options; Catholics and Protestants.
+Thus, when Main Street demanded a better life, the ruling philosophy only had two options; Catholicism and Protestantism.
 Thus, regular people picked a team and slaughtered "the other side" on behalf of supposed holy kings.
 One author summarized The Thirty Years War as; "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 The Thirty Years War was extremely brutal.
 One in five Europeans died from it.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off—and what they were sick of all along were all kings and nobles.
 Using the lessons of the Science Age, philosophers wrote a new philosophy of Democracy.
 Thus, it wasn't long until ordinary people finally upgraded to a new ruling philosophy.
 As player gods, they fought against Divine Kings in the American Revolution (1776), the French Revolution (1789), and many more afterward.